Dr. Hootan Daneshmand

 Face Liposuction in Bakersfield, CA

 Maybe your biggest insecurity is your double chin or round face.
-Maybe your exercise and diet regimen hasn’t been enough to get rid of the excessive fullness in your lower face and neck, and you’re not sure what else to do.
+Maybe your exercise and diet regimen hasn’t been enough to get rid of the double chin and excessive fullness in your lower face, and you’re not sure what else to do.
 If this sounds like you, you may benefit from face liposuction.
 A facial liposuction procedure can create more definition in your face, and therefore, boost your confidence.

 Board-certified plastic surgeon Dr. Daneshmand has performed thousands of liposuction procedures on nearly all parts of the body, including the face.
 He is passionate about making sure that all his patients leave his clinic feeling more beautiful and more confident than when they walked in.
-To schedule a free consultation with him, call 949-359-8397 today.
+To schedule a free consultation at our Orange County plastic surgery center, call 949-359-8397 today.

 What is Face Liposuction?

-We all know what liposuction is.
+We all know what Orange County liposuction is.
 It’s a surgical procedure that’s used for body contouring.
-Most people request liposuction for their thighs, abdomen, butt, etc. But many people don’t realize that you can undergo a facial liposuction procedure.
+Most people request Orange County inner thigh liposuction, as well as liposuction for their abdomen, butt, etc. But many people don’t realize that you can undergo a facial liposuction procedure.

 Facial liposuction is basically a surgical procedure that removes excess fat from a person’s face.
-The most common areas that Dr. Daneshmand targets with this procedure are the cheeks, jawline, and neck.
-Many patients choose to undergo a liposuction procedure and a facelift or a neck lift at the same time.
-Fat removal plus tissue tightening often helps patients achieve a more youthful and contoured face.
+The most common areas that Dr. Daneshmand targets with this procedure are the cheeks (buccal fat), jawline, and neck.
+Many patients choose to undergo a liposuction procedure and an Orange County facelift surgery or an Orange County neck lift at the same time.
+Fat removal plus tightening loose skin on neck often helps patients achieve a more youthful and contoured face.

 What is a Buccal Fat Pad?